Laundry Jobs in USA with Visa Sponsorship

 What visa options are available for laundry workers in the U.S.?

 The H-2B visa is the primary option for temporary or seasonal laundry work, especially at hotels and resorts during their busy seasons.
 For permanent positions, the EB-3 Other Workers category provides a green card pathway, though with a multi-year backlog.
-Industrial laundry management roles that require a bachelor's degree could potentially qualify for H-1B, but this applies to supervisory positions, not frontline laundry workers.
+Industrial laundry management roles that require a bachelor's degree could potentially qualify for H-1B visa, but this applies to supervisory positions, not frontline laundry workers.

 Do hotels sponsor visas for their laundry staff?